Elections in Hungary: Local elections

 The chairman of the County Council is elected by the members of the Council, unlike the Lord Mayor of Budapest or the Mayors of towns/cities with county rank, which are elected directly by people.

 Latest local elections

 European Parliament elections

-Since the EU expansion to Romania and Bulgaria, Hungary delegates 22 members to the European Parliament based on the Nice treaty.
+Since the EU expansion to Croatia, Hungary delegates 21 members to the European Parliament based on the Nice treaty.
 Any EU citizens with residence in Hungary have the right to vote for a party-list.
 In case of the EU elections there are no constituency votes.

-The latest EP election in Hungary took place on 26 May 2019, which was the fourth one at all, after the 2004 EP election, which took place on 13 June 2004, bit more than a month after the EU expansion to 10 Eastern European countries.
+The latest EP election in Hungary took place on 9 June 2024, which was the fifth one at all, after the 2004 EP election, which took place on 13 June 2004, bit more than a month after the EU expansion to 10 Eastern European countries.